Developmental Psychology Research Group

 Overview

-The UEL BabyDevLab (led by Dr Sam Wass) hosts a number of current research projects funded by the ESRC, the Leverhulme Trust, the Rett Syndrome Research Trust, the UBEL DTP Partnership, the LISS DTP Partnership, and others.
-The main aim of this research is to explore how children's early life, including the home environment that they are growing up in, affects their later school readiness and mental health outcomes.
-To do this they use a variety of innovative techniques including dual parent-child EEG, miniaturised microphones, cameras and stress monitors that can be worn by babies and parents in the home, and others.
+The UEL BabyDevLab (led by Prof Sam Wass) hosts a number of current research projects funded by the European Research Council, the Medical Research Council, the Economic and Social Research Council, the Leverhulme Trust, and others.
+The main aim of this research is to explore how children's early life, including the home environment they are growing up in, affects their later school readiness and mental health outcomes.

 BabyDevLab